 Introduced in 2016, the IMS Retrofit™ MY06-08 makes IMS bearing serviceable without engine disassembly in the future and replaces the original, single row bearing with ceramic hybrid, dual row unit, or with an IMS Solution, which is the only truly permanent fix to the IMS problem.

-However, for those not ready to rebuild and upgrade their engine, the next best thing is when you have your clutch replaced, it’s best to have the grease seal removed off the original bearing to allow engine oil to better lubricate it.
+For those not ready to rebuild and upgrade their engine, the next best thing is when you have your clutch replaced, it’s best to have the grease seal removed off the original bearing to allow engine oil to better lubricate it.
 At that time, you can reseal the IMS flange and have the rear main seal replaced as well.

 There is a black plastic seal on the front of the bearing – you would use a dental pick or something similar to pop the seal out of it’s groove.
 Just be sure not to loose it in the engine when you do remove it.
 We don’t have a how-to for this, but I found a short video on YouTube that shows seal removal on a ball bearing: